 - 1. Formal application for admission should be submitted using the TST Online Admissions Application. - 2.
-Applicants must pay an application fee as specified on the on-line application page, and according to the payment options.
-No decision on the application will be sent to the applicant until this fee has been paid. - 3.
-Applicants must arrange to have either official versions, photocopies or scanned copies of their complete academic records from all universities attended forwarded as part of their application.
+Applicants must pay an application fee as specified on the online application page, and according to the payment options.
+No decision on the application will be sent to the applicant

-- 4. Two academic letters of reference are also required for all graduate degrees. - 5.
+- until this fee has been paid. - 3.
+Applicants must arrange to have either official versions, photocopies or scanned copies of their complete academic records from ALL post-secondary educational institutions attended forwarded as part of their application.
+TST reserves the right to require that the student obtain a credential evaluation from an accredited credential evaluation service. - 4.
+Two academic letters of reference are also required for all graduate degrees. - 5.
 Certified English translations of all international documentation written in a language other than English or French must also be submitted.